Why Opal Stopped Chasing Revenue – Kenneth Schlenker, Opal

 Kenneth Schlenker:

+We've experimented with how many should we give it for free.
+You can have one, you can have two, three or four.
+I think today, it's actually three.
 We've tried many different approaches all the way from having just one, which is pretty restrictive and offering more.
-And turns out that three is enough for free users to get a great experience.
-They can actually really use that app, try out a few different things, and then also really kind of power users that are convinced will pay because they want more.
-So that's one where it kind of worked out pretty well.
+Turns out that three is enough for free users to get a great experience.
+They can actually really use that app, try out a few different things, and then also really power users that are convinced will pay because they want more.
+That's one where it worked out pretty well.

 David Barnard: